 I’d virtually given up on the human race before I did this course!

 This hands-on series explores the health and medicinal value of plants and has been a huge success in the 9 years it has been running.
-Each course is informative, friendly and fun and run by qualified medical herbalists (and other professionals (– optional course).
+Each course is informative, friendly and fun and run by qualified medical herbalists, a pharmacognosist and other professionals (– optional course).
 On completion you receive a Foundation in Plant Medicine diploma certificate.

 - Make safe plant medicines using common medicinal plants that grow nearby

-- Gain confidence to choose the right plant for the right situation and for first-aid
+- Gain confidence to choose the right plant for the right situation including first-aid

 - Grow your own medicinal plants: identify, harvest, dry and safely store herbs for future use

 - Uncover fascinating facts behind the principles of plant medicine, including its folklore, history & science

 - NOTE: The Foundation Course in Plant Medicine is NOT a practitioner course and does not qualify you to become a herbal medicine practitioner or a qualified Medical Herbalist or to individually prescribe plant medicines in any form.
 Always consult a registered medical herbalist and inform your health care provider before taking any plant at a medicinal level if you are pregnant, have any medical condition or are taking any medication.
 The Foundation course does however give you an in depth and working knowledge of plant medicine.

 May I just say that it has been an amazing summer in the garden and the learning experience has been inspirational.
 It’s quite rare to get interests and belief systems in such a balanced impartial environment that respects a wide range of scientific & holistic backgrounds.